austriker27/lindahlstudios/README.md

 * Fully automated build and watch process, integration with browser sync
 * Navbar rework since deprecation of `.nav` element in favor of `.navbar`.
 * Optimized responsive display for mobile and tablets.

-## Issues

-If you've found an issue or a bug, you can report it in the issues section of this repository.
-Please try to follow these simple guidelines to report your issue:

-* Issue definition
-* Expected behaviour
-* Actual behaviour
-* steps to reproduce
-* Already tried fixes (if relevant)

-## More

-You can find more themes and ressources at  [Css Ninja Studio](https://cssninja.io).